Chorea is a movement disorder that causes involuntary, unpredictable body movements.

 Chorea increases a person’s likelihood for falls.
 Home care measures include installing nonslip surfaces on stairs and in bathrooms to prevent injury.
 Talk to your doctor about other ways to modify your home for safety.

 The outlook for chorea depends on the condition causing it.
 Antibiotics can cure Sydenham’s chorea.
 While there’s no cure for Huntington’s disease, it can be managed.

-Women with chorea gravidarum typically stop having symptoms within six weeks after giving birth.
+Women with chorea gravidarum during pregnancy typically stop having symptoms within 6 weeks after giving birth.

 People with metabolic or endocrine-related chorea typically stop having symptoms once a doctor treats the imbalance.